 - Why You'll Love This Recipe

-- ๐ฅฅWhat is Ginataan?
+- What is Ginataan?

-- ๐ฅIngredients You'll Need
+- Ingredients You'll Need

 - How to Make Ginataang Baboy

-- Variations To Try
+- Variations to Try

-- What to Serve with This?
+- What to Serve with Ginataang Baboy

 - Recipe FAQs

-- More Easy Recipes to Make
+- More Recipes with Coconut

 - Did you try this recipe?